rymndhng/rymndhng.github.io/_drafts/2019-09-28-securing-webhooks-with-clj-http.md

 1. Explicitly handle HTTP Response codes on a case-by-case basis.

-For `clj-http`, set `:throw-exceptions? false`.
+For outbound requests, set `:throw-exceptions? false`.
 Webhooks work at the HTTP level, and your application *may* choose to handle 4xx and 5xx responses differently.
 For example, if a serrver responds with 4xx, you probably don't want to retry.
 If a server responds with 5xx, you *may* want to retry the request later.

 2. Configure connection pooling (if it makes sense)